-That is, if you are a sole proprietor or part of a partnership, you will report foreign income as part of your business or professional income on Form T2125: Statement of Business or Professional Activities.
+Treat foreign business income the same way you would handle business income from Canadian sources when filing your Canadian income tax return.
+If you are a sole proprietor or part of a partnership, report foreign income as part of your business or professional income on Form T2125: Statement of Business or Professional Activities.

-So your foreign income needs to be converted into Canadian dollars.
-The Canada Revenue Agency (CRA) advises using the Bank of Canada exchange rate that was in effect on the day you received the income or using the average annual exchange rate.
+Since your foreign income needs to be converted into Canadian dollars, the Canada Revenue Agency (CRA) advises using the Bank of Canada exchange rate that was in effect on the day you received the income or using the average annual exchange rate.

-To further complicate matters, some states have state income tax and some don't.
-So you may end up having to file a tax return with the Internal Revenue Service (IRS) and pay American taxes.
+To further complicate matters, some states in the U.S. have state income tax and some don't.
+You may end up having to file a tax return with the Internal Revenue Service (IRS) and pay American taxes.

 - Owning a home in Canada